 - 2 cups sour cream

-- 1 can (10 3/4 oz) condensed cream of mushroom soup
+- 1 (10 3/4-ounce) can condensed cream of mushroom soup

 - 3/4 teaspoon kosher salt

-- 1/2 teaspoon freshly ground black pepper
+- 1/2 teaspoon black pepper (freshly ground)

-- 30 to 40 ounces frozen hash brown potatoes, thawed*
+- 30 to 40 ounces frozen hash brown potatoes (thawed)

 Add the onions and cook, stirring, until they are translucent.

 In a large bowl, combine the cooked onions with the sour cream, condensed soup, shredded or cubed cheese, salt, and pepper; gently stir in potatoes.

-Spoon the potato mixture into the buttered slow cooker or crock pot.
+Spoon the potato mixture into the buttered slow cooker or crockpot.

-Cover and cook on high for 1 1/2 hours; turn to low, and cook for 2 1/2 hours longer.
+Cover and cook on high for 1 1/2 hours; turn to low and cook for 2 1/2 hours longer.

-- Replace the condensed cream of mushroom soup with condensed cream of celery or cream of chicken soup.
+- Replace the condensed cream of mushroom soup with condensed cream of celery or condensed cream of chicken soup.